The Red Paintings: Formation and early releases

+The Revolution Is Never Coming

-After several EPs, the Red Paintings announced plans for a full-length album and requested fan donations, raising A$40,000.
+According to the band's website and their then-label, Asphalt Records, in 2003 they were "currently working on their new 14 track album", The Revolution Is Never Coming.
+In June 2007, the Red Paintings announced plans for a full-length album and requested fan donations, raising A$40,000 by March of the following year.
+They issued a single from the album, "We Belong in the Sea" (March 2008).
 The band moved to Los Angeles in 2012, and toured as the opening act on two tours by Mindless Self Indulgence.
 In 2013 they supported a tour by ...And You Will Know Us by the Trail of Dead The full-length album The Revolution Is Never Coming was released in 2013.
 The album received mixed reviews, with Gert Bruins of Background Magazine calling it "... much too ambitious.
 Some moments are difficult to stomach.
 It's only when they pull on the breaks sometimes, that the band's musicality becomes clear."

 The Red Paintings relocated to the United Kingdom in 2014 and served as the support act on a tour by Gary Numan.
 In 2017 they released the single, "Deleted Romantic".